-Three concerned seconds later, you realise that it's just the weather app telling you that it's raining.
-You peer out the window, and lo, it's wet out there.
+Three concerned seconds later, you realize that it's just the weather app telling you that it's raining.
+You peer out the window, and oh! it's wet out there.
 How does your phone know the weather in your exact location?

 It's the end of the year, and you medically require a holiday, so you go online and look for flights to the most remote place you can find that's within your budget.

 You scan effortlessly through dozens of flights looking at times and pricing before making your booking online.
 How did one little website manage to get all those flight details?